haydenk06/ClassSchedulerApp/README.md

-# ClassSchedulerApp
+# ClassTrackerApp
 Mobile Application
 Overview:
-This Android application is a basic student scheduler built with Java.
+This Android application is a basic student class tracker built with Java.
 It allows a student to:

 Track Terms
 Track Courses in a given Term with added feature of saving notes for each course